 Wargames have a deep-seated place in gaming history.
 Despite what many gamers think, a lot of various board game designs can be traced back to wargaming.

-Before we get into this list, let’s talk definitions.
+Before we get into this list, let’s talk about definitions.
 What is a wargame?
 Is any game with a war theme a wargame?
 Does it just require conflict and head-to-head battle to be a wargame?
 What are the defining characteristics?

 If you’re not interested or already have a firm idea of what a wargame is you can jump right into the list here.